apache/flink/docs/dev/table/connect.zh.md

                            # "round-robin" (a Flink partition is distributed to Kafka partitions round-robin)
                            # "custom" (use a custom FlinkKafkaPartitioner subclass)
   sink-partitioner-class: org.mycompany.MyPartitioner  # optional: used in case of sink partitioner custom

+  format:                  # required: Kafka connector requires to specify a format,
+    ...                    # the supported formats are "csv", "json" and "avro".
+                           # Please refer to Table Formats section for more details.
 {% endhighlight %}
 </div>